SAP-samples/contexttab/README.md

 ## Description

 Implementation of the deep learning model with the inference pipeline described in the paper "ConTextTab: A Semantics-Aware Tabular In-Context Learner".
-Link to the paper: [ARXIV LINK]

 ![logo](./ConTextTab_architecture.png)
 ## Abstract